ika-rwth-aachen/libtensorflow_cc/README.md

 #### 4. Test TensorFlow C++

-This installs the TensorFlow C++ library inside a new containers and builds and runs the [example application](example/).
+This installs builds and runs the [example application](example/) inside a container of the runtime image.

 ```shell
 make 4-test-libtensorflow-cc